 In this subsection, I introduce a confidence elicitation mechanism.
 The reader may skip to Section 4 where I show the experimental implementation of this mechanism.
 Additionally, my presentation here is restricted to confidence elicitation as it pertains to inference from samples.
-I generalize the framework and the mechanism for a wider class of choices in Appendix A2.
-I also discuss some implementation intricacies in Appendix A2.
+I generalize the framework and the mechanism for a wider class of choices in Appendix A.2.